rowyang/KAS-pipe/README.md

 -h or --help              Print the help.
 ```

-## Plot heatmap or metagene profiles:
+## Plot heatmap or metagene profiles
 plotSummary.sh - This script is used to generate heatmap or metagene profile for KAS-seq data(bigWig files are needed).
 ```Swift
 Usage: